QrystaL/CarmelNet/README.md

-Un-official .NET client for [Carmel](https://www.carmelsolutions.com/), making bank payments in US.
+Unofficial .NET client for [Carmel](https://www.carmelsolutions.com/), making bank payments in the US.

 Complete API documentation: https://docs.carmelsolutions.com/

-To get access token, call: CarmelPayment.getAcccessToken
+To get an access token, call: CarmelPayment.getAcccessToken

 To register a new webhook, call: CarmelWebhooks.createWebhookSubscription